 - Supply building.
 An electric pump allows you to pump and store more milk in a shorter period of time, making it easier to build up a milk supply.
 What’s more, many electric pumps allow you to customize your experience with different expression and massage modes.
 This extra stimulation enables you to conveniently increase or maintain milk production.

 - Hands-free.
-Different accessory options, such as the Easy Expression® Bustier, can make hands-free pumping easier, allowing you flexibility to perform other tasks while pumping.
+Different accessory options, such as the Hands-Free Bustier, can make hands-free pumping easier, allowing you flexibility to perform other tasks while pumping.

 - Financial investment.
 There are more attachments and features on an electric pump, making the price higher than a manual option.

 - Bulky.
 While some electric pumps can be cumbersome and not as portable as manual pumps, newer, modernized models like Medela’s Swing Maxi™ Double Electric Breast Pump and Freestyle Hands-Free Double Electric Breast Pump were designed to be very lightweight (weighing in at less than 1 pound!), compact, and easily portable.
 If you’re an on-the-go mom, you’ll want to be sure to do your research on different pump offerings so you can confidently choose the pump that best meets your unique needs.